 Your baby is finally home, and your life is forever changed.
 During the first month you’ll find that things are wonderful but also quite hard.
 Nothing could have prepared you for what you’re now experiencing.
-Here’s what you can look forward to in your newborn’s first month of life.
+Here’s what you can look forward to in your 1 month old baby.

 Bringing your newborn baby home from hospital is a magical moment, but the first month can be a steep learning curve.
 Knowing what to expect in terms of baby development can help to reassure parents and help them to best meet their baby’s needs.
 Remember, though, that every baby develops at their own pace, and your child may reach developmental milestones earlier or later than average.
 If you do have any concerns, talk to your doctor.